-Psychology course helpWatch
+Psychology course helpWatch this thread

 I'm applying for universities right now but I'm wondering if I should apply for Psychology courses or Psychology with counselling courses?
 I want a career in clinical psychology but I'm a bit nervous because what if I take the counselling course and decide I want to go through a different path in psychology, like forensics (for example).
 I am 80% sure I want to go into clinical psych.
 So should I just do psychology or is it best to do psychology with counselling?